 The hoses, pipes, tubes and fittings used in your propane system are designed to withstand pressures exceeding those of the propane system.
-However, because environment and time can both contribute to the deterioration of these components, they must be inspected for wear at regular intervals.
+However, because environment and time can both contribute (label appearance may to the deterioration of these components, they must be inspected for wear at regular intervals.